 Shrink SQL Server Transaction Log Files

-First of all, check the actual name of log files stored in SQL server records using following SQL query.
+First of all, check the actual name of log files stored in SQL server records using the following SQL query.
 Execute these queries in using SQL Server management studio query browser.

 USE DATABASE_NAME; GO SELECT FILE_NAME(2); GO